See our Community Project page for projects completed by past NRCA students.

 If you have any questions, email the program coordinator!

-Students need to arrange for transportation to and from UConn on Monday, March 13, 2017.
+Students need to arrange for transportation to and from UConn on Monday, March 18, 2019.
 If assistance is needed in arranging transportation, please contact us.
 We will not be able to help with last minute requests.
 Students are responsible for being excused from school to attend CCNR.
-Please let us know if you need our signature or written acknowledgement of attendance.
+Please email the program coordinator if you need a letter for an excused absense from school.